cponieuwenhuis/cponieuwenhuis.github.io/README.md

 In addition, the repository includes a standalone Python script implementing the Discrete Slip Plane (DSP) model in the file 'dspcodeappendix'.

 ## Notes
 These changes are part of my work in exploring plastic deformation models.
 Feel free to explore or reach out with questions.
+Questions may be mailed to c.p.o.nieuwenhuis@student.rug.nl.